 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
 Yes Customers can make a complaint in person at any of our offices, by phone, email, in writing, via the tenant web portal or through social media Further work to enable ease of reporting through Facebook is underway 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
 All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
 Yes Staff have received a briefing on complaints procedures.
-Forms part of the 2025-2026 objectives for all staff to understand the official complaints processes 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
+To be strengthened with ongoing and regular briefings to colleagues to ensure ongoing compliance.
+3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Yes This is a message reinforced through staff briefings A quarterly report regarding complaints performance is submitted to the chair of the Customer Ambassadors as well as FCH leadership team in order to provide comparison data on complaints and track performance.
+Yes This is a message reinforced through staff briefings A quarterly report regarding complaints performance will be submitted to the chair of the Customer Ambassadors as well as FCH leadership team in order to provide comparison data on complaints and track performance.
 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
-This will detail the two-stage process, what will happen at each stage, and the timeframes for responding.
-Yes Policy and Procedural handbook Complaints and Compliments FCH complaints policy and process our available on our website along with easy read leaflets.
+This will detail the two stage process, what will happen at each stage, and the timeframes for responding.
+Yes Your Feedback Freebridge Community Housing. policy-and-procedural-handbook.pdf (freebridge.org.uk) FCH complaints policy and process our available on our website along with easy read leaflets.

 The policy must also be published on the landlord's website.
-Information regarding the Housing Ombudsman Service is also included in process leaflets, within response letters at all stages and on the website.
+Information regarding the Housing Ombudsman Service is also included in process leaflets, within response letters and on the website.
 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Yes Policy and Procedural handbook As detailed within the FCH complaints policy.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) As detailed within the FCH complaints policy.
 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
-Yes Policy and Procedural handbook FCH policy states: Complaints sent by a third party or representative will be handled in line with this policy, after the necessary consent has been obtained from the customer concerned.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) FCH policy states: Complaints submitted by a third party or representative will be handled in line with this policy, after the necessary consent has been obtained from the customer concerned.
 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
-Yes Complaints and Compliments Policy and Procedural handbook Included within the website and complaints leaflet.
+Yes Your Feedback Freebridge Community Housing.
+Included within the website and complaints leaflet.